-UPDATE: We will have a delivery date any day now.
-Pre-ordered copies will by signed by both authors.
+UPDATE: Pre-ordered copies will by signed by both authors.
 The book has been extended with extra pages, text and photographs.

 Our next completed title will be at the printers shortly.
 Mindful of the issues caused by announcing some of previous books too early and then hitting snags, we have waited until this one is almost there before making a firm announcement.
 This book covers an eighteen month period in the history of one of Britain’s biggest rock groups, Deep Purple.
 Having fired two of their founder members in mid-1969, and almost broke due to the collapse of their American record label, the band set about forging a new line-up, stage set and album.